jquery/learn.jquery.com/page/performance/read-the-source.md

 	"attribution": [ "jQuery Fundamentals" ]
 }</script>

 Use the source as your documentation.
-Bookmark [http://bit.ly/jqsource](http://bit.ly/jqsource) and refer to it often.
+Bookmark [the source code](http://code.jquery.com/jquery/) and refer to it often.